 Your fluid intake also depends on other things like the weather.
 On very hot and humid takes, increase your fluid intake.

 The best sign to tell if your body is dehydrated is to look at the colour of your urine.
 It should be a light yellow, but not totally clear.

 If your urine is dark and cloudy, this is a sign that you are not drinking enough water.

 Changing your eating habits

-This is a pre-run eating mistake that many runners unwittingly fall for.
+This is one of the pre-run eating mistakes that many runners unwittingly fall for.

 Many runners have become accustomed to certain foods which work well for them during training and on race day.